run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-train.md

         runai config project team-a
         runai submit train1 -i gcr.io/run-ai-demo/quickstart -g 1

-This would start an unattended training job for team-a with an allocation of a single GPU.
-The job is based on a [sample](https://github.com/run-ai/docs/tree/master/quickstart/main){target=_blank} docker image ``gcr.io/run-ai-demo/quickstart``.
-We named the job ``train1``
+This would start an unattended training Job for team-a with an allocation of a single GPU.
+The Job is based on a [sample](https://github.com/run-ai/docs/tree/master/quickstart/main){target=_blank} docker image ``gcr.io/run-ai-demo/quickstart``.
+We named the Job ``train1``

-*   Follow up on the job's progress by running:
+*   Follow up on the Job's progress by running:

         runai list jobs